Survivor benefits

 • 1+ year if a former POW who died after Sep 30, 1999.

-If in doubt, apply.
-If you’re unsure whether the cause of death or rating history meets these rules, file a claim and ask a VSO to help.
+If you are unsure, verify before filing.
+If you are not sure whether the cause of death or rating history meets these rules, review VA criteria and ask an accredited representative to walk through your facts.
 They can pull the rating history and walk through the time-in-effect requirements with you.

 1. Apply online: Use VA's DIC application on VA.gov (usually the quickest) or upload completed forms through AccessVA QuickSubmit.